About this place

 Safety information

 Plan when to visit.
-Read this safety information about bushwalking and swimming.
+Read this safety information about bushwalking, swimming, fishing and snorkelling.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 Swimming into caverns and under ledges can be hazardous.